2colours/Raku-ideas/Rakudo workshop.md

   - "my" variables aren't included, what about "our" variables?
 - how to access a method (especially inherited method) as a symbol?
 - what replaces World.nqp in the RakuAST implementation
+  - answer: there won't be one monolith; there will be different helper classes for different functions World.nqp used to provide
 - what is the difference between `local` and `lexical` (scope)?
+  - answer: `local`s exist only in the given block, not in inner blocks - this is a manner of optimization, no need to expose them in any way apart from their own block